 Given the proliferation of behavioral rules applicable to utility employees, it is perhaps inevitable that compliance problems will occur.
 Taking corrective action could help limit any exposure going forward.
-For example, FERC penalties can accrue on a daily basis.97 Taking immediate steps to stop any misconduct has been deemed important by FERC.98 Prompt and full self-reporting of violations, coupled with steps to correct the adverse impact on customers or third parties from the misconduct, may result in a reduction in the level of penalties.99 The Penalty Guidelines also call for corrective action.
-Section 1B2.1(b)(7) of the Penalty Guidelines provides that, once a company has become aware of violations, it must take reasonable steps, including making necessary modifications to its program, to prevent further similar misconduct.100 Consequently, after an investigation is completed, the company should endeavor to understand why and how the conduct occurred.
-Answers to such questions will help the company determine if any modifications to the program or any other business practice are required.
+For example, FERC penalties can accrue on a daily basis.
+Taking immediate steps to stop any misconduct has been deemed important by FERC.
+Prompt and full self-reporting of violations, coupled with steps to correct the adverse impact on customers or

-- 95 Penalty Guidelines § 1B2.1(b)(6). - 96 Id. § 1B2.1, cmt.
+95 Penalty Guidelines § 1B2.1(b)(6).

+96 Id. § 1B2.1, cmt.
 5.

-97 See 16 U.S.C. § 825o-1 (permitting FERC to impose penalties of up to \$1,000,000 per day for violations of Part II of the FPA).
+97 See 16 U.S.C. § 8250-1 (permitting FERC to impose penalties of up to \$1,000,000 per day for violations of Part II of the FPA).